Ashes of Time: Production

+During the film's long-delayed production, Wong produced a parody of the same novel with much of the same cast (in different roles) titled The Eagle Shooting Heroes.

+Using negatives from around the world, Wong re-edited and re-scored the film in 2008 for future theater, DVD and Blu-ray releases under the title Ashes of Time Redux.
+The film was reduced from 100 to 93 minutes.

 Soundtrack

 The music was composed by Frankie Chan and Roel A. García, and produced by Rock Records in Hong Kong and Taiwan.
 It was released in 1994.
 The redux version features additional cello solos by Yo-Yo Ma.

 Reception

 Critical response

 When the film opened in Hong Kong it received mixed reviews.
 Critics found it so elliptical that it was almost impossible to make out any semblance of a plot, Wong Kar Wai made an introspective film that focuses on the main characters’ inner lives rather than their martial arts performances.
 This decision is very rare in a wuxia film (a genre of fiction about martial artists in ancient China).

 In The New York Times, Lawrence Van Gelder also gave Ashes of Time a mixed review:

 The review aggregator Rotten Tomatoes reported that 78% of critics have given Ashes of Time Redux a positive review based on 87 reviews, with an average rating of 6.80/10.
 The site's critics consensus reads, "Wong Kar Wai's redux, with a few slight changes from his 1994 classic, is a feast for the eyes, if a little difficult to follow."
 On Metacritic, the film has a weighted average score of 69 out of 100 based on 20 critic reviews, indicating "generally favorable reviews".